taivlam/cps218/assignment-ch-1.md

     * Also, the [scene](https://youtu.be/FQM5fU7V-MM) when Tyrell talks about KDE and GNOME to Elliot in [*Mr. Robot*](https://en.wikipedia.org/wiki/Mr._Robot) is deeply ingrained in my psyche.

 ## Question 15
 > Which of the following are factors that determine which Linux distribution a user will use?
-(Choose all that apply.)<br>
+(Choose all that apply.)
+>
 > a. package manager support<br>
 > b. hardware platform<br>
 > c. kernel features<br>